Frequently Asked Questions About Cigarette and Tobacco Tax

 No. Because the consumable material tax is paid at the distributor level, consumers are not directly charged the consumable material tax.
 Retail dealers who manufacture consumable material to be sold to the consumer (end-user) are considered distributors and are responsible for registering, reporting and remitting the consumable material tax.
 The consumable material tax is not directly charged to the consumer.

-No. On Schedules A and B, you will report all purchases and sales of consumable material.
-You will then use Schedule C to report sales to out-of-state customers or the consumable material on which the consumable material tax has already been paid.
-The totals from Schedule C will be deducted from the totals of Schedule A and Schedule B, on the EC-2 report, to determine the milliliters consumable material subject to the $0.20 per milliliter tax.
+No. For EC-2, lines 1a and 1b, you will report all purchases and sales of consumable material.
+You will then report sales to out-of-state customers or the consumable material on which the consumable material tax has already been paid on lines 2a and 2b.
+The totals from line 2 are deducted from the totals of line 1 on the EC-2 report, to determine the milliliters consumable material subject to the $0.05 per milliliter tax.

 No. You will only need to report the number of milliliters of consumable material manufactured and sold.
-However, if you manufacture consumable material to be sold to a distributor or another retailer, you will need to report those sales and pay the consumable material tax.
+However, if you manufacture consumable material to be sold to a distributor or another retailer, you will need to retain the sales information and pay the consumable material tax.

-Please contact the Division of Taxation, Miscellaneous Tax team:
+Please contact the Division of Taxation, Cigarette Tobacco team:

 Telephone: 785-368-8222 (option 5, then option 4)